 Parents Need to Know

-Parents need to know that Ivy + bean is a multiple award-winning book about making a new friend, learning about differences, and sharing an adventure.
-On the surface these girls appear very different.
-One wears dresses and reads books, the other has a sassy mouth and likes to get dirty.
+Parents need to know that Ivy + Bean is a multiple award-winning book about making a new friend, learning about differences, and sharing an adventure.
+On the surface these girls appear to be very different.
+One wears dresses and reads books; the other has a sassy mouth and likes to get dirty.
 Some sibling issues occur, including fights with an older sister, stealing her money, playing tricks on her, and calling her names, such as "tightwad."
-With its oversized print, frequent black-and-white illustrations, and easy-to-follow plot, this first book in a consistenly funny and engaging series is a great beginning chapter book for kids who are just emerging from being early readers.
+With its oversize print, frequent black-and-white illustrations, and easy-to-follow plot, this first book in a consistently funny and engaging series is a great starter chapter book for kids just emerging from being early readers.
 Audiobook version read by Cassandra Morris.

-Making the jump from a short, early reader to a chapter book is a huge milestone for the beginning reader.
-IVY AND BEAN makes it easier with its large-print, easy-to-follow text, expressive illustrations -- and, most importantly, two colorful 7-year-old girls.
-Reminiscent of the classic Beverly Cleary series about Ramona, here's another book series about friendship, silliness, pranks, adventure, getting in trouble, and challenges with siblings, that's a sure hit with kids.
+IVY + BEAN makes the jump to chapter books easier with its large-print, easy-to-follow text, expressive illustrations -- and, most important, two colorful 7-year-old girls.
+Reminiscent of the classic Beverly Cleary series about Ramona, here's another book series about friendship, silliness, pranks, adventure, getting in trouble, and challenges with siblings that's a sure hit with kids.